neurogym/neurogym/README.md

 ```

-If you want to check an actual task, the Random Dots Motion task (RDM) is probably the one containing more comments.
+All tasks call ngym as their superclass and so they inherite all above functions.
+However you will likely want to modify some of them in your task.
+If you want to see how this is done in an actual task, the Random Dots Motion task (RDM) is probably the one containing more comments.

 ### Authors
 * [Manuel Molano](https://github.com/manuelmolano).